 This article dives into details about documentation needed and tips on the best way to apply.
 We created a step-to-step guide for how Canadians can apply for a Working Holiday.
 Additionally, if you go through our Chile Working Holiday Program or Internship Program our team will help you apply for your visa and guarantee you a job and accommodation upon your arrival in Chile – you’ll be all set!

-Applying for the Working Holiday in Chile requires you to apply either in person or online.
-Applying online will speed up your application process, but remember that you will need to present your passport and relevant documents in-person at your nearest consulate when your visa gets approved.
+Applying for the Working Holiday visa in Chile requires you to apply either in person or online.
+Applying online will speed up your application process, but you will still need to present your passport and relevant documents in-person at your nearest consulate once your visa gets approved.

-Ensure your passport is valid for at least 1 year from the date that your Visa is processed.
-(Visa processing time plus 1 year).
+Before you begin, make sure your passport is valid for at least one year from the date that your Visa is processed.
+(Visa processing time + 1 year).

 Process time: 3 weeks

 Cost of application: $135 USD

 Way to apply: Online and in-person

 You will be required to present your passport and documents in person after your application gets approved.
 Therefore, it’s important to know where the closest consulate or embassy that is under the jurisdiction in your area.
 Contact information here.